 For more information about school libraries and school librarians in St. Paul, please visit our district Library Services site.If you have any questions, please stop by the library or email me at:firstname.lastname@example.org

-The library is open on school days.
+During hybrid and in-person learning, the library is open for students on school days.

 Mon-Fri: 9:15 AM- 4:00 PM